cheshire-cat-ai/docs/mkdocs/production/clients.md

 Below are listed the Official and Community Client Libraries, Widget-chats and Apps.

-You can check out the API documentation at `localhost:1865/docs` to learn more about Cheshire Cat's endpoints.
+You can check out the REST API playground directly on your installation, at [`localhost:1865/docs`](http://localhost:1865/docs).

+There are several client libraries that may help you to easily chat with the Cat and call its endpoints from another application.
+Below we list client libraries in many languages, web widgets and client apps.

 ## Libraries